xiaolei-lab/SIMER/README.md

 basepop2 <- getpop(nind = nind, from = nind + 1, ratio = 0.1)
 ```

-## Generate phenotype of single trait by "A" model
+## Generate phenotype of single trait by A model
 **[back to top](#contents)**

 In "A" model, **SIMER** considers only Additive effect(a).
 Therefore, only the first elements of **var.tr1**, **dist.qtn.tr1**, **eff.unit.tr1**, **shape.tr1** , and **scale.tr1** are useful for "A" model.
 Add phenotypes of single trait to base population1 are displayed as follows: